metauni/metauni.github.io/about/index.md

 * **Replays**: replays are multi-channel recordings of speaker audio, writing on metaboards, motion capture of a VR character and additional scripted elements such as interactive 3D graphs or mathematical objects (it's better to experience it yourself, see the [video](https://youtu.be/s4dfwxzXEFM) or jump into the [Rising Sea](https://www.roblox.com/games/8165217582/The-Rising-Sea) to see it in action).
 We believe these are a compelling new format for communicating complex ideas.

 * **AIs**: we have started to experiment with adding artificially intelligent agents to metauni ([video](https://youtu.be/gCbYcObguf8)) and we expect that these will be an important part of intellectual life in virtual worlds.

+## Seminar-first

+Metauni is a seminar-first institution.
+Seminars are live social events, where a small group of people work towards understanding a topic.
+They are about a personal journey, which unfolds over years.
+As an institution, our primary goal is to **make metauni seminars great**.
+We view classes, replays, AI agents and our code infrastructure as ways to servie that mission: for example, our class on algebraic geometry raised the general level of geometry knowledge in the community, which has helped those attending the [Singular Learning Theory](https://metauni.org/slt) seminar.

 ## Some metrics